-- Extended Learning is strategically mapped on 5-year curriculum models Evidence: Curriculum Models and SoW within the department, and a whole school framework, which has EL timetabled for each subject and Year Group. - Extended Learning is used to move learning forward and is responsive to the needs of pupils Evidence: a bank of EL resources, which are differentiated; planning of lessons will have EL tasks embedded within them; pupil voice.

-✓ Extended Learning will either: activate learning/deepen learning (Flip Learning); help with memory and working memory, by promoting retention and recall of knowledge and skill (Knowledge Organiser); or consolidate and embed knowledge and skill in a DEVELOPMENTAL task - Evidence: clear evidence of these tasks being set, and pupils being explicitly taught how to use knowledge organisers (for example) in book looks and lesson looks; lesson looks and book looks which show EL being used within lessons to move learning forward.

-Extended Learning will provide opportunities to improve literacy/numeracy skills wherever possible - Evidence: providing extended reading opportunities with strategic reading strategies that help support both the process and learning; numeracy and problem solving opportunities will be provided and will be explicit for pupils; oracy and classroom talk will be used to facilitate the tearning within the tessons, as both an AFL tool and to develop quality talk in the classroom.
-Tasks will be relevant, clear and responsive to pupils' needs; they will be purposefully designed to ensure that all pupils are able to make progress, at all levels.
+- ✓ Extended Learning is strategically mapped on 5-year curriculum models Evidence:Curriculum Models and SoW within the department, and a whole school framework, which has EL timetabled for each subject and Year Group. - ✓ Extended Learning is used to move learning forward and is responsive to the needs of pupils Evidence: a bank of EL resources, which are differentiated; planning of lessons will have EL tasks embedded within them; pupil voice. - ✓ Extended Learning will either: activate learning/deepen learning (Flip Learning); help with memory and working memory, by promoting retention and recall of knowledge and skill (Knowledge Organiser); or consolidate and embed knowledge and skill in a DEVELOPMENTAL task Evidence: clear evidence of these tasks being set, and pupils being explicitly taught how to use knowledge organisers (for example) in book looks and lesson looks; lesson looks and book looks which show EL being used within lessons to move learning forward. - ✓ Extended Learning will provide opportunities to improve literacy/numeracy skills wherever possible Evidence: providing extended reading opportunities with strategic reading strategies that help support both the process and learning; numeracy and problem solving opportunities will be provided and will be explicit for pupils; oracy and classroom talk will be used to facilitate the learning within the lessons, as both an AFL tool and to develop quality talk in the classroom.